 Set out your goals and strategies first.
 Invest in technology second.

 Listen To What Your Customers Are Saying

-Do a CX audit across all your communication channels to identify customer likes, dislikes, preferences and improvements that need to be made that will enhance the way your customers experience your company.
+Do a CX (customer experience) audit across all your communication channels to identify customer likes, dislikes, preferences and improvements that need to be made that will enhance the way your customers experience your company.